Top 10 Unknown Grand Canyon Tourist Attractions

 3. Winter at the South Rim

-It’s usually sunny at the Grand Canyon, especially during the peak summer season, but there are other sides to this busy tourist destination.
-Winter is quiet and usually fairly mild, but huge snowstorms often blanket the South Rim and turn the park into a winter wonderland if only for a little while.
+It’s usually warm and sunny at Grand Canyon, especially during the peak summer season, but there are other sides to this busy tourist destination.
+Winter is quiet and usually fairly mild, but huge snowstorms often blanket the South Rim and turn the park into a winter wonderland, if only for a little while.
 Timing is key to enjoying the snow though: arrive in the middle of a big storm and you won’t see a thing.
 Arrive in the first few hours after a storm, however, and you might get once in a lifetime photos of the canyon’s colorful rock layer dusted in white, sometimes all the way down to the bottom.

-The Grand Canyon has some great fishing, and in particular fly-fishing.
-Although you can bring your fly rod or casting equipment any time you'll be by the Colorado River, but you’ll also find good fishing in many of the side canyons as well such as Bright Angel Creek.
+Grand Canyon has some great fishing, and in particular fly fishing.
+You can bring your own fly rod or casting equipment on overnight hikes to the Colorado River, but you’ll also find good fishing in many of the side canyons as well such as Bright Angel Creek.
 If you’d prefer to skip the hike and have an expert take you out instead, you can hire one of many outfitters near Lee's Ferry along the East Rim who will take you upriver in a boat.
-Grand Canyon has both Rainbows and Brown trout near Lees Ferry and the upper canyon.
-If you head further down river on a river trip you'll find striped bass that have been making their way up from Lake Mead, as well as catfish due to the warming water.
+Grand Canyon has both rainbow and brown trout near Lees Ferry and throughout the upper canyon.
+If you head further down river on a river trip, you'll begin to find striped bass and catfish that have been making their way up from Lake Mead due to the warming water.

 7. Grand Canyon Rock Art

-8. Driving to the Colorado River through the Grand Canyon
+8. Drive to the Colorado River through the Grand Canyon

 10. Phantom Ranch